v-baosu/MB-320-Microsoft-Dynamics-365-Supply-Chain-Management-Manufacturing/Instructions/Labs/M2 Manage manufacturing processes.md

 The Operations manager at USMF,  wants to make some changes to the policies so everything runs more efficiently.
 He wants to be sure routes are not allowed to be modified or have their approvals removed.
-In order to accomplish this, a new route operation should be created, and the effective dates updated
+In order to accomplish this, a new route operation should be created, and the effective dates updated.

 Can you help the operation manager to perform this?